shotover/shotover-proxy/docs/src/transforms.md

 - RedisSinkCluster:
     # A list of IP address and ports of the upstream redis nodes/services.
     first_contact_points: ["127.0.0.1:2220", "127.0.0.1:2221", "127.0.0.1:2222", "127.0.0.1:2223", "127.0.0.1:2224", "127.0.0.1:2225"]
+    # The number of connections in the connection pool for each node.
+    # e.g. if connection_count is 4 and there are 4 nodes there will be a total of 16 connections.
+    # When this field is not provided connection_count defaults to 1.
+    connection_count: 1
     # When this field is provided TLS is used when connecting to the remote address.
     # Removing this field will disable TLS.
     tls: